“Red Ink in the Rear-view Mirror”

 What Garrett and a co-author discovered provides yet another reason to hate a recession.

 Traffic tickets go up significantly when local government revenue falls, they found.
 Their study showed for the first time evidence of how “local governments behave, in part, as though traffic tickets are a revenue tool to help offset periods of fiscal distress.”

 No surprise, some ticketed motorists might say.
 But Garrett and co-author Gary A. Wagner, an economist at the University of Arkansas Little Rock, say they confirmed a connection that seemed to exist only in isolated anecdotes.
 And they put a number on it: Controlling for other factors, a 1 percentage point drop in local government revenue leads to a roughly .32 percentage point increase in the number of traffic tickets in the following year, a statistically significant connection.”

 This entry was posted on Monday, January 12th, 2009 at 5:56 am and is filed under Drivers, Traffic Enforcement.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.